Best Artificial Intelligence Books to Read in 2025

 The authors draw on their experience with 1,500 different companies to describe six evolving mergers of human and machine intelligence that enable companies to pivot quickly and leap forward in profitability.

-Fiction Books about AI to Read in 2024
+Fiction Books About AI to Read in 2025

 Czech writer Karel Capek was far ahead of his time when he penned R.U.R. in the early 1920s and introduced the word “robot” to English.
 Capek’s play envisions a world in which the human race creates artificial people to do their grunt work, only to discover that because their lives lack meaning without toil, the humans in question stop breeding.